 Conservation of Water

 Today, with the ever increasing human population, the world faces a terrible shortage of resources, including water.
 Hence, an important part of water gardens in landscape architecture is recycling and reusing water, as well as limiting the wastage of water as much as possible.
+Breakthroughs in indoor water fountains for home have given garden fountains a chance to be eco-friendly, technology has that power, we just need more people focusing on such things.

 Water-efficient landscaping offers many economic and environmental benefits, including: